phojie/pldt-password-generator/README.md

 # ℹ️ PLDT default wifi password generator

+ ⚠️ You need `PHP` installed to make this work.

-This is a simple script that generates a PLDT default wifi password based on the last code of Pldt default wifi name.
+This is a simple `php` script that generates a PLDT default wifi password based on the last code of Pldt default wifi name.

 ## Installation